 Breastfeeding cookies, nursing cookies, and lactation cookies are all the same thing.
 But what exactly are they?

-Lactation cookies are oatmeal cookies that can help increase milk supply for a nursing mother.
-The combination of rolled oats, flaxseed, and brewer’s yeast helps with the production of milk and can help a new mom with her breastfeeding journey during those early, difficult postpartum days.
+Lactation cookies are oatmeal chocolate chip cookies that can help boost milk supply for a nursing mother.
+The combination of rolled oats, flaxseed meal, and brewer’s yeast helps with the production of milk and can help a new mom with her breastfeeding journey during those early, difficult postpartum days.

 Do Lactation Cookies Really Work?

 I swear by them.
 After two c-section babies that both arrived much earlier than expected, my milk supply was definitely not ready to go and we struggled for weeks.
 I finally made these cookies and ate them 3 times a day (along with Mother’s Milk Tea), and within a couple of days my milk supply skyrocketed!
 So I truly believe that yes, lactation cookies really do work.

 Disclaimer: Always consult your doctor for medical advice!
 This is just my story and what worked for me during this season of life.

 You can buy lactation cookies on Amazon, at Target, Walmart, and many grocery stores.
 However, I will say that they are pretty expensive, you only get a few, and many of them do not contain brewer’s yeast, which is a key ingredient for milk supply.
 Not to mention, homemade cookies taste WAY better! 😉

 Here’s what you’ll need to make these delicious cookies:

 Old-Fashioned Rolled Oats – The base of this recipe is old-fashioned rolled oats!